 § 03-313.
 Liability of commonwealth, political subdivisions, Directors, and officers.

-Bonds issued pursuant to this division shall not be deemed to constitute a debt or a pledge of the faith and credit of the commonwealth, or the Town Council, but such bonds shall be payable solely from the funds provided therefor as authorized in this division.
-All such bonds shall contain on the face thereof a statement to the effect that neither the commonwealth, nor any political subdivision thereof, nor the authority, shall be obligated to pay the bonds or the interest thereon or other costs incident thereto except the revenues and money pledged therefor and that neither the faith and credit nor the taxing power of the Commonwealth, or any political subdivision thereof, is pledged to the payment of the principal of such bonds or the interest thereon or other costs incident thereto.
+Bonds issued pursuant to this division shall not be deemed to constitute a debt or a pledge of the faith and credit of the commonwealth, or the Town Council, but such bonds shall be payable solely from the funds provided Therefore as authorized in this division.
+All such bonds shall contain on the face thereof a statement to the effect that neither the commonwealth, nor any political subdivision thereof, nor the authority, shall be obligated to pay the bonds or the interest thereon or other costs incident thereto except the revenues and money pledged Therefore and that neither the faith and credit nor the taxing power of the Commonwealth, or any political subdivision thereof, is pledged to the payment of the principal of such bonds or the interest thereon or other costs incident thereto.

 Neither the Directors of the Economic Development Authority nor any person executing the bonds shall be liable personally for the bonds by reason of the issuance thereof.